Making @Hashnode and @Twitter work well together | A 3-pronged #tip

-Hashnode primes a reader to give a shoutout to the author of a post using the Say Thanks! button on the left of the blog post.
+Hashnode primes a reader to shout out to the author of a post using the Share button at the bottom of the blog post.
 It's just below the emojis:

-The buttons are on the right, somewhere here 👉
+The buttons are on the bottom, somewhere here 👇

 The highlighted Tweet button is used to share a post on Twitter (auto-filled with the title and author).